algesten/str0m/README.md

 one they are too big.
 Samples are therefore further chunked up by codec specific payloaders into RTP packets.

-#### RTP level
+#### RTP mode

 Str0m also provides an RTP level API.
 This would be similar to many other RTP libraries where the RTP packets themselves are the the API surface towards the user (when building an SFU one would often talk about "forwarding RTP packets", while with str0m we can also "forward samples").

-#### RTP mode

-str0m has a lower level API which let's the user write/receive RTP packets directly.
 Using this API requires a deeper knowledge of RTP and WebRTC.

 To enable RTP mode